Want to take better care of your houseplants?

 Whether you're looking to make sure your Mistletoe Cactus is in it's perfect conditions, or looking to see if one could work for your space.
 We've got you covered.

 We recommend placing your Mistletoe Cactus in an area where it gets bright but filtered and direct light.
-A few hours of direct morning light wouldn’t harm your plant but steer clear if exposing it
+A few hours of direct morning light wouldn’t harm your plant.

 There is a bit of a balance to be struck in terms of watering your Mistletoe Cactus.
 They don’t like to fully dry out like other plants in the Cacti family but don’t like to be swimming in water either.